davidtimmons/davidtimmons.github.io/metalsmith/src/articles/Marketing/would-you-pay-67-to-be-my-friend.md

+---
-Title: Would You Pay $67 To Be My Friend?
+title: Would You Pay $67 To Be My Friend?
-Date: 2013-04-08 16:30
+date: 2013-04-08 16:30
-Author: David Timmons
+author: David Timmons
-Category: Marketing
+category: Marketing
-Slug: would-you-pay-67-to-be-my-friend
+slug: would-you-pay-67-to-be-my-friend
-Status: published
+draft: false
+---

 ![Currency In Marketing][1]
 <span class="img-caption">